OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 |OpenCL Shim| Provides a layer that is used by the OpenCL/OneAPI runtime to communicate with the kernel|

 <a name="heading-1.3"></a>

 ### **1.3 Introduction to OFS**

 Each OFS reference FIM targets a specific platform, but the modular hardware, software, simulation and test infrastructure allows you to modify each part of the design and test environment for your own custom acceleration platform card.
 The current OFS reference FIM for Stratix 10 FPGA targets the Intel FPGA PAC D5005 board.
 This document focuses exclusively on the OFS release targeting the Intel FPGA PAC D5005 board.

-The OFS repositories (in [OTCShare](https://github.com/otcshare) and [OPAE](https://github.com/OPAE)) on GitHub provide the following components targeting an Intel FPGA PAC D5005:
+The OFS repositories (in [OFS](https://github.com/OFS)) on GitHub provide the following components targeting an Intel FPGA PAC D5005:

 - **opae-sdk**: Contains the Open Programmable Acceleration Software Development Kit source code and build scripts.
-The following submodule repositories are contained within `opae-sdk`:
+The following submodule repositories are contained within `opae-sdk`
-- - **opae-libs**: Contains OPAE SDK libraries and their associated build scripts.
-- - **opae-test**: Contains a testing framework for the OPAE SDK.
 - **linux-dfl**: Contains Linux kernel-level driver source code and build scripts.
 - **intel-ofs-fim**: Contains the source code, build scripts and verification suite for FPGA RTL source code
 - **ofs-hld-shim**: Contains the necessary files to generate Shim/BSP for OFS Cards, using OPAE SDK Interfaces.